anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

    * - vim.01
      - General
      - The Architecture **must** allow infrastructure resource sharing
-     - :ref:`chapters/chapter03:consumable infrastructure resources and services`
+     - :ref:`chapters/chapter03:resources and services exposed to vnfs`
    * - vim.03
      - General
      - The Architecture **must** allow VIM to discover and manage Cloud